nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.1.5.
 List module
-You may obtain the lsit of every module in Plannit while in the home page.
+You may obtain the list of every module in Plannit while in the home page.

 Format: `list-module`